vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 In terms of content internationalization, be cautious with string text translations.
 You can leverage the Messages app, a native VTEX IO service for automatic translations, and have manual translations as well.

-Remember that internationalization can mean more than string text translations!
-Make sure to consider interpolation, pluralization, price, and percentage formatting, among other differences that may come your way when crossing borders.
+Remember that internationalization can mean more than string text translations.
+Consider interpolation, pluralization, price, and percentage formatting, among other differences that may come your way when crossing borders.

 Read the [Translating the component](https://developers.vtex.com/docs/guides/vtex-io-documentation-8-translating-the-component) article and the [multi-language store documentation](https://developers.vtex.com/docs/guides/vtex-io-multi-language-stores) to understand how you can make these adjustments in your component!